 - There are about 1,000,000 Americans who are addicted to heroin.
 Approximately 120,000 are currently taking methadone to assist with their addiction.

 - As of 2012, methadone is to blame for nearly 1/3 of all opioid-related deaths.

 Can one overdose on methadone?

 Yes, you can overdose on methadone if your use is not closely monitored by a medical professional.
 A proper does will relieve the patient of severe pain.
 However, even the slightest variation in dosage can result in uncomfortable side effects, an overdose, and even death.

 Treatment and Getting Help

 Luckily, there is hope for those who suffer from Methadone addiction.
 Support groups and outpatient counseling are good places to start, although inpatient facilities offer a more thorough form of support.
-Rehabilitation centers provide medical supervision during detoxification through treatment and counseling.
+Rehabilitation centers provide medical addiction treatment during detoxification through methadone addiction treatment and counseling.
 One on one support with experts in drug addiction and peer support are also made available, ensuring a great chance of long-term success.

 - Substance Abuse and Mental Health Services Administration.
 Methadone.
 2019. https://www.samhsa.gov/medication-assisted-treatment/treatment/methadone.

 - Kreek M. J., Borg L., Ducat E., Ray B. Pharmacotherapy in the treatment of addiction: methadone.
 Journal of Addictive Diseases.
 2010; 29(2): 200–216. doi:10.1080/10550881003684798. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2885886/.